-When you’re a handmade seller, thinking about the business side of your business doesn’t always come naturally.
+When you’re a handmade craft seller, thinking about the business side of your business doesn’t always come naturally.
 In fact, exploring a new marketplace or thinking about setting up your own store on a platform like Shopify may sound like more work than it’s worth, especially if you’ve already found success on a platform like Etsy.

 But if you’re not using a platform like Shopify to expand your business, you’re missing out.
-There are thousands of other handmade business owners that have found success when they expanded to Shopify (you can read about a handful of them here).
+There are thousands of other craft business owners that have found success when they expanded to Shopify (you can read about a handful of them here).

-That said, Shopify isn’t right for every handmade business, so let’s take a look at which businesses it suits and how you can maximize your success on Shopify if it is right for you.
+That said, Shopify isn’t right for every craft business, so let’s take a look at which businesses it suits and how you can maximize your success on Shopify if it is right for you.

-Is Shopify right for my handmade business?
+Is Shopify right for my craft business?

 Yes… probably.
 Shopify is a powerful tool, but only if you take advantage of its features.
 The key thing to ask yourself when you’re considering expanding your store to Shopify is, “Am I willing to put in the time to market to my audience?”

 For this reason, the makers that get the most out of Shopify are those that: